usdoj-crt/beta-ada/_pages/law-and-regs/title-ii-2010-regulations.md

 Finally, commenters representing business interests expressed the view that the final rules would cause businesses to incur significant legal costs in order to defend ADA lawsuits.
 However, regulatory impact analyses are not an appropriate forum for assessing the cost covered entities may bear, or the repercussions they may face, for failing to comply (or allegedly failing to comply) with current law. _See_ Final RIA, Ch.
 3, section 3.1.4, _id._, at Ch.
 5, _id._ at table 15.

-3. _Estimates of the number and type of small entities to which the final rules will apply._ The Department estimates that the final rules will apply to approximately 89,000 facilities operated by small governmental jurisdictions covered by title II. _See_ Final RIA, Ch.
+<p>3. _Estimates of the number and type of small entities to which the final rules will apply._ The Department estimates that the final rules will apply to approximately 89,000 facilities operated by small governmental jurisdictions covered by title II. _See_ Final RIA, Ch.
 7, ‘‘Small Business Impact Analysis,'' table 17, and app.
 5, ‘‘Small Business Data of the RIA'' (available for review at _[http://www.ada.gov]_({{'/' | relative_url}})); *see also* 73 FR 36964 (June 30, 2008), app.
-B: Initial Regulatory Assessment, sections entitled, ‘‘Regulatory Alternatives,'' ‘‘Regulatory Proposals with Cost Implications,'' and ‘‘Measurement of Incremental Benefits'' (estimating the number of small entities the Department believes may be impacted by the NPRM and calculating the likely incremental economic impact of these rules on small facilities or entities versus ‘‘typical'' (_i.e._, average-sized) facilities or entities).
+B: Initial Regulatory Assessment, sections entitled, ‘‘Regulatory Alternatives,'' ‘‘Regulatory Proposals with Cost Implications,'' and ‘‘Measurement of Incremental Benefits'' (estimating the number of small entities the Department believes may be impacted by the NPRM and calculating the likely incremental economic impact of these rules on small facilities or entities versus ‘‘typical'' (_i.e._, average-sized) facilities or entities).</p>

-4. _A description of the projected reporting, record-keeping, and other compliance requirements of the final rules, including an estimate of the classes of small entities that will be subject to the requirement and the type of professional skills necessary for preparation of the report or record._ The final rules impose no new recordkeeping or reporting requirements. _See_ preamble sections of the final rule for titles II and III entitled, ‘‘Paperwork Reduction Act.''
+<p>4. _A description of the projected reporting, record-keeping, and other compliance requirements of the final rules, including an estimate of the classes of small entities that will be subject to the requirement and the type of professional skills necessary for preparation of the report or record._ The final rules impose no new recordkeeping or reporting requirements. _See_ preamble sections of the final rule for titles II and III entitled, ‘‘Paperwork Reduction Act.''
 Small entities may incur costs as a result of complying with the final rules.
-These costs are detailed in the Final RIA, Chapter 7, ‘‘Small Business Impact Analysis'' and accompanying Appendix 5, ‘‘Small Business Data'' (available for review at _[http://www.ada.gov]_({{'/' | relative_url}})).
+These costs are detailed in the Final RIA, Chapter 7, ‘‘Small Business Impact Analysis'' and accompanying Appendix 5, ‘‘Small Business Data'' (available for review at _[http://www.ada.gov]_({{'/' | relative_url}})).</p>

-5. _Descriptions of the steps taken by the Department to minimize any significant economic impact on small entities consistent with the stated objectives of the ADA, including the reasons for selecting the alternatives adopted in the final rules and for rejecting other significant alternatives._ From the outset of this rulemaking, the Department has been mindful of small entities and has taken numerous steps to minimize the impact of the final rule on small governmental jurisdictions.
-Several of these steps are summarized below.
+<p>5. _Descriptions of the steps taken by the Department to minimize any significant economic impact on small entities consistent with the stated objectives of the ADA, including the reasons for selecting the alternatives adopted in the final rules and for rejecting other significant alternatives._ From the outset of this rulemaking, the Department has been mindful of small entities and has taken numerous steps to minimize the impact of the final rule on small governmental jurisdictions.
+Several of these steps are summarized below.</p>

 As an initial matter, the Department— as a voting member of the Access Board—was extensively involved in the development of the 2004 ADAAG.
 These guidelines, which are incorporated into the 2010 Standards, reflect a conscious effort to mitigate any significant economic impact on small entities in several respects.
 First, one of the express goals of the 2004 ADAAG is harmonization of Federal accessibility guidelines with industry standards and model codes that often form the basis of State and local building codes, thereby minimizing the impact of these guidelines on all covered entities, but especially small entities.
 Second, the 2004 ADAAG is the product of a 10-year rulemaking effort in which a host of private and public entities, including groups representing government entities, worked cooperatively to develop accessibility guidelines that achieved an appropriate balance between accessibility and cost.
 For example, as originally recommended by the Access Board's Recreation Access Advisory Committee, all holes on a miniature golf course would be required to be accessible except for sloped surfaces where the ball could not come to rest. _See_, *e.g.*, ‘‘ADA Accessibility Guidelines for Buildings and Facilities—Recreation Facilities and Outdoor Developed Areas,'' Access Board Advance Notice of Proposed Rulemaking, 59 FR 48542 (Sept.
 21, 1994).
 Miniature golf trade groups and facility operators, who are nearly all small businesses or small governmental jurisdictions, expressed significant concern that such requirements would be prohibitively expensive, require additional space, and might fundamentally alter the nature of their courses. _See_, *e.g.*, ‘‘ADA Accessibility Guidelines for Buildings and Facilities—Recreation Facilities,'' Access Board Notice of Proposed Rulemaking, 64 FR 37326 (July 9, 1999).
 In consideration of such concerns, and after holding informational meetings with miniature golf representatives and persons with disabilities, the Access Board significantly revised the final miniature golf guidelines.
 The final guidelines not only reduced significantly the number of holes required to be accessible to 50 percent of all holes (with one break in the sequence of consecutive holes permitted), but also added an exemption for carpets used on playing surfaces, modified ramp landing slope and size requirements, and reduced the space _See_,_e.g._, ‘‘ADA Accessibility Guidelines for Buildings and Facilities—Recreation Facilities Final Rule,'' 67 FR 56352, 56375B76 (Sept.
 3, 2002) (codified at 36 CFR parts 1190 and 1191).